 //where A is an attribute name and D is its corresponding domain.

-Similarly, we can delete an attribute from an already existing relation in a database using alter drop command.
+Similarly, we can delete an attribute from already existing relationships in a database using alter drop command.
 The general form of alter drop command is:

 Alter table r drop A;